Louisa Matilda Jacobs: Early life

 Jacobs was born in Edenton, North Carolina on October 19, 1833, to Samuel Tredwell Sawyer (a congressman and newspaper editor) and his mistress Harriet Jacobs, at a time when Harriet was enslaved by Dr. James Norcom.
 Louisa also had an older brother, Joseph Jacobs, born in 1829.
 Harriet Jacobs had been sexually harassed by Norcom for many years, but she continually refused his advances and mistakenly hoped that her relationship with Sawyer would be a deterrent to Norcom.
 As Harriet continued to refuse Norcom's advances, Norcom began to threaten her children in anticipation of coercing Harriet into a sexual relationship, and she became increasingly fearful for them.

-Harriet chose to escape when Louisa was two years old in hopes that Norcom would sell Louisa and Joseph into a safer situation.
-Harriet's hopes proved correct when the children's father purchased the children from Norcom and sent Louisa to live with her great-grandmother Molly, then taking her to Washington, D.C. before sending her to live with a cousin in Brooklyn, New York.
-From Brooklyn, Harriet located Louisa and fled to Boston with her.
+When Louisa was two years old, Harriet decided to escape, in hopes that Norcom would sell Louisa and Joseph into a safer situation.
+Harriet's hopes proved correct when their father, Sawyer, purchased the children from Norcom and sent Louisa to live with her great-grandmother, Molly, then taking her to Washington, D.C., before sending her to live with a cousin in Brooklyn, New York.
+Harriet located Louisa in Brooklyn and fled to Boston with her.
+Harriet would write of her experience in Incidents in the Life of a Slave Girl, and the early years of Louisa's life are included under the pseudonym 'Ellen.'